ANLAB-KAIST/usnet_sockets/README.md

     [patch.crates-io]
     tiny_http = { git = "https://../tiny-http" }

-This patching also works for dependencies of depenencies, so that you could directly do this in your own project that uses, e.g., the web framework rouille instead of doing this step first for rouille and then add the above step with rouille instead of tiny_http for your project.
+This patching also works for dependencies of dependencies, so that you could directly do this in your own project that uses, e.g., the web framework rouille instead of doing this step first for rouille and then add the above step with rouille instead of tiny_http for your project.

 ## Other build flags of the library
 The library has a `host` build flag just reexports the Rust standard library types.
 This is useful to debug code or avoid conditional compilation when porting some Rust code.
 However, the library still provides userspace networking types under `usnet_sockets::apimultithread::{TcpListener, TcpStream}`.
 Only if this would be disabled with maybe a build flag `onlyhost`, a full port to usnet_sockets would not compromise portability to non-Linux systems – this seems to be a good solution but was not implemented yet.

 Another build flag is `single` which uses the single-thread version of the socket types by default.
 It has no background thread and the socket types use no locks and cannot be moved or shared between threads.
-The full multithread-capable API is still availabe as `usnet_sockets::apimultithread::{TcpListener, TcpStream}`.
+The full multithread-capable API is still available as `usnet_sockets::apimultithread::{TcpListener, TcpStream}`.

 The build flags need to be used with `--no-default-features` to disable the default `multi` flag.